8 Popular Kitchen Countertop MaterialsAugust 16, 2016

 Finding the right countertop for your kitchen takes time, patience, and a lot of consideration.
 Unlike furniture, painting a room, or changing the curtains a countertop is a huge investment that you must love for possibly the rest of your life.
 To make sure you adore what you choose here are six countertop materials with their positive and negative aspects.

-Soapstone is often used in laboratories and commercial kitchens because they are easy to clean, resistance to stains, and durable.
+Soapstone is incredibly smooth to the touch and has a deep gray tone.
+It is often used in laboratories and commercial kitchens because it is resistant to chemicals and stains, easy to clean, and durable.
+It’s non-porous, so spills tend to wipe right off.
 This material is also very natural looking and can often be used as a heat sink for hot pots and pans because of its constant cool temperature.
-If you want something that is simple and multifunctional soapstone will be the perfect countertop for your home.
+If you want something that is simple and multifunctional, soapstone could be the perfect countertop for your home.

 Copper is a beautiful, unique countertop that will only become more stunning with time.
 Copper will naturally dent, cut, and change colors as you use it.
 It is definitely a one-of-a-kind countertop that will make your kitchen look magnificent and rustic.